christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Alexander the Great: Scythian prince who was the son of Ateas the Scythian aka Artaxerxes II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
-    In India he took the regional aliases of Chandragupta Maurya (Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
+    In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden)).
 "Aži-ander": Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,